-Moving Beyond Repair is guided by the following set of values.
-To ensure that we provide an environment that will be conducive for growth, respect and mutual understanding, we expect all attendees, presenters, staff, volunteers and organizers to learn, consider and embody these values while participating in all aspects of the conference.
+The New Normal is led by the following set of values.
+To ensure that we provide an environment that will foster growth, knowledge, respect and mutual understanding, we ask that all attendees, presenters, staff, volunteers and organizers learn, consider and embody the following values while participating in all aspects of the conference.

 For questions and feedback regarding the Dalla Lana School of Public Health’s Student-Led Conference, please contact: firstname.lastname@example.org